araa47/LocalSourceControl/README.md

 # LocalSourceControl-
 Simple deployment of a private git solution for professional teams

+#First Configure a New Repository on any Local Server:

-First Creat SSH Keys for passwordless login:
+#Create SSH Keys for passwordless login:

 Step 1:,Type ssh-keygen -t rsa
 Step 2: Type cat ~/.ssh/id_rsa.pub | ssh speech@192.168.100.125 "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"

-Initial Setup:
+#Initial Setup:

 Step 1: First go to a new directory on your computer which will be your working directory Step 2: Run the following command: git clone speech@192.168.100.125:/home/speech/git/projects.git Step 3: Cd into the Projects Directory